 Mary J. Dent has served as Chief Executive Officer of Green Dot Bank since August 2016.
+She also served as a member of our Board of Directors from August 2013 to August 2016.
 Previously, Ms. Dent served as General Counsel of Insikt, Inc., a provider of white label "Lending as a Service" loan platform and investing marketplace from January 2016 to August 2016.
 Prior to her role at Insikt, Ms. Dent served as the founder of dclQ, a public policy consulting firm, from August 2013 to December 2015, as Vice President, Public Policy of Silicon Valley Bank, a provider of financial services for high-growth companies in the technology, life sciences and clean technology sectors, from April 2013 to August 2013; as General Counsel of the SVB Financial Group, the bank holding company of Silicon Valley Bank, from May 2006 to April 2013; and as General and Special Counsel of New Skies Satellites, now a subsidiary of SES, a provider of satellite based telecommunications and information services, from 2000 to 2006.
 Ms. Dent holds a B.A. in economics from the University of California, Los Angeles and a J.D. from Stanford Law School.